rohan-varma/rohan-varma.github.io/_posts/2019-5-29-CS-Education.md

 Computer science and software engineering is a field where one has to continuously learn and adapt to changing trends.
 A good goal of university education seems like it should be to prepare students for this endeavor.

-If university education succeeds at this, it’ll succeed at developing individuals who are not only trained to succeed in today’s workforce, but serve as leaders, solve brand-new problems, and advance the state of the art.
+If university education succeeds at this, it’ll succeed at developing individuals who are not only trained to succeed in today’s workforce, but serve as leaders, solve new problems, and advance the state of the art.